KentaKK/es_extended/README.md

 <h1 align='center'>ESX Legacy</a></h1><p align='center'><b>Re-optimized Script</b></h5>

-##### ESX is the most popular framework for creating economy-based roleplay servers on FiveM, with many official and community resources designed to utilise the tools provided here.
-For a taste of what's available:
->	esx_identity: Enables character registration defining a players name, sex, height, and date of birth

->	esx_society: Allows job resources to register a society, gaining employee management, society funds, and more

->	esx_billing: Allows members of some societies to send fines or bills to other players

->	esx_vehicleshop: Allow players to purchase vehicles from a dealership, or setup society support for a player-managed dealership

->	esx_ambulancejob: Adds a death and respawn system while allowing players to work as EMS to heal and revive others

-Many more resources are included in this repository, or you can browse the [ESX Community Github](https://github.com/esx-community/) or [Cfx.re Releases board](https://forum.cfx.re/tag/esx) for more.

 ### Information
 ##### Legacy provides some necessary bug-fixes and improvements to optimise the framework before reaching the end of official support by the development team.
 ##### Most resources designed for 1.2 will have no issues with Legacy, notable exceptions are those which modify spawning/loading behaviour.
 There are several minor feature updates which do not impact compatibility with old resources.